bencarpena/dataengineering/README.md

 - Data lake and Data Warehouse = Lake House.
 This is a key enabler when implemented right.

-## Solution Architecture and Data Engineering Diagram
+## Solution Architecture and Data Engineering Diagram : Modern Data Warehousing